appwrite/website/README.md

 bun run dev
 ```

-> If you don't have `pnpm` available on your system, you can install it from the [official pnpm Installation website](https://pnpm.io/installation)
+> If you don't have `bun` available on your system, you can install it from the [official Bun Installation website](https://bun.com/docs/installation)

 ## Contributing